kyouko-taiga/swift-thoughts/tutorial/03-functions_and_closures.md

 </span>
 <hr />

-Functions (and closures) are blocks of organized and (hopefully) reusable code that is used to perform a single or group of related actions.
+[Functions](https://en.wikipedia.org/wiki/Subroutine) are blocks of organized and reusable code that performs a single action, or group of related actions.
-As a program grows in complexity, they often become (and should be) inevitable.
+As a program grows in complexity, they become mandatory.

-Actually, we've already used some functions so far, like `print(:_)`, `type(of:)` or `Array.insert(_:at:)`.
+This tutorial has already used some functions so far, like `print(:_)`, `type(of:)` or `Array.insert(_:at:)`.

 > Disclaimer for the Haskell lovers: Swift is **not** a functional language.
 > However, it supports this style of programming very well, as its functions are first-class citizen.

 ## Function Signatures

-Functions are declared with the keyword `func`:
+Functions are declared with the keyword `func`.
+They are declared by a function name, parameter names and types, and a result type.
+Each function contains a body that performs the effective computation:

 ```swift
 func minInt(lhs: Int, rhs: Int) -> Int {